 It connects the local network to the internet service provider (ISP) network, allowing multiple devices within the household to access the internet simultaneously.
 The residential gateway typically includes features such as a built-in router, firewall, DHCP server, and wireless access point, providing connectivity and security for the local network.
 It often includes additional functionalities like network address translation (NAT), virtual private network (VPN) support, and parental controls.

-You should know that most routers also have modem capability , So all terms like WiFi Modem , WiFi Router, Wireless Modem , Wireless Router refer to the same device , and they all act as a Residential Gateway ( Modem+Router).
-In fact, there is no difference between them.
+Most routers also have modem capabilities, so terms like WiFi Modem, WiFi Router, Wireless Modem, and Wireless Router refer to the same device.
+They all act as a Residential Gateway (Modem + Router), meaning there is no difference between them.

 A Comprehensive Comparison of Modems, Routers, and Residential Gateways: